 The Health and Social Care Standards: My support, my life, were published by the Scottish Government in June 2017 and came into effect on 1 April 2018.

-They aim to make health, social care and social work services better for everyone so that every person is treated with respect and dignity and their human rights we're all entitled to are upheld.
+The Standards aim to make health, social care and social work services better for everyone.
+This is to make sure that every person is treated with respect and dignity and the human rights we’re all entitled to are upheld.

-The standards and outcomes set out in the Health and Social Care Standards have been developed as a result of two acts:
+The standards and outcomes set out in the Health and Social Care Standards have been developed as a result of 2 acts:

-The Standards are built upon 5 principles - dignity and respect, compassion, be included, responsive care and support and wellbeing.
+The Standards are built upon 5 principles of:

 The Health and Social Care Standards are:

 - I experience high quality care and support that is right for me

 - I am fully involved in all decisions about my care and support

 - I have confidence in the people who support and care for me